 Mating occurs in the late summer and early autumn, and the females store the males' sperm until the next spring.
 A pregnant female will carry her young for a gestation period of 40 days to six months.
 Then, she will give birth to one baby, called a pup.
 The pup will weigh about one-fourth as much as its mother at birth.
-Young bats drink milk from their mothers to survive, much like other mammals.
+Young bats drink milk from their mothers to survive, like other mammals.

 Many bat species around the world are threatened with extinction.
-The Red List from the International Union for Conservation of Nature identifies more than 250 species as endangered, vulnerable or "near threatened."
+The Red List from the International Union for Conservation of Nature identifies more than 280 species as endangered, vulnerable or "near threatened."

 A fungus that causes a disease called white-nose syndrome has devastated bats in North America.
-This white, powdery-looking fungus, a member of a group of cold-loving fungi calledGeomyces, coats the muzzles, ears and wings of bats and has meant death for hundreds of thousands of the animals in the northeastern United States.
-[Related: Devastating Disease Found in Endangered Gray Bats]
+This white, powdery-looking fungus, a member of a group of cold-loving fungi called Geomyces, coats the muzzles, ears and wings of bats and has caused the death of hundreds of thousands of the animals in the northeastern United States.
+[Devastating Disease Found in Endangered Gray Bats]

 While the effects of white-nose syndrome have decimated bat populations, anti-fungal microbes found in soil could provide a ray of hope for North America's beleaguered bats, researchers recently reported.

 Bats are recognized by many as flying disease carriers and there's good reason for that.
 In 2013, Live Science reported that bats act as reservoirs for more than 60 different viruses that can infect humans.
 And in 2017, a study published in the journal Nature found that bats carry significantly more viruses than any other mammal species on planet.